Generating Gottesman-Kitaev-Preskill qubit using a cross-Kerr interaction between a squeezed light and Fock states in optics: Abstract

 \section{Abstract}

-Towards large-scale quantum computation in an optical setup, the Gottesman-Kitaev-Preskill (GKP) qubit is a promising ingredient due to the advantage for noise tolerance and scalability.
-However, one of the main problems is the preparation of the optical GKP qubit due to the difficulty in obtaining the nonlinearity.
-One solution to this problem is to employ a cross-Kerr interaction.
-However, there is no existing scheme to use the cross-Kerr interaction to generate the optical GKP qubit for fault-tolerant quantum computation (FTQC).
+Gottesman-Kitaev-Preskill (GKP) qubit is a promising ingredient for fault-tolerant quantum computation (FTQC) in optical continuous variables due to its advantage of noise tolerance and scalability.
+However, one of the main problems in the preparation of the optical GKP qubit is the difficulty in obtaining the nonlinearity.
+Cross-Kerr interaction is one of the promising candidates for this nonlinearity.
+There is no existing scheme to use the cross-Kerr interaction to generate the optical GKP qubit for FTQC.
 In this work, we propose a generation method of the GKP qubit by using a cross-Kerr interaction between a squeezed light and a superposition of Fock states.
-We numerically show that the GKP qubit with a mean fidelity of 99.98~\% can be generated at the success probability of 5~\%.
-Therefore, our method shows the potential of the cross-Kerr interaction to generate the optical GKP qubit with a sufficient quality required for FTQC.
+We numerically show that the GKP qubit with the 10 dB can be generated with a mean fidelities of 99.99 and 99.9~\% at the success probabilities of 2.7 and 4.8~\%, respectively.
+Therefore, our method has potential method to generate the optical GKP qubit with a quality required for FTQC when we obtain the sufficient technologies for the preparation of ancillary Fock states and a cross-Kerr interaction.